amalnathm7/amalnathm7/README.md

 ### Hey there...
-You're visiting the Github account of Amal Nath M
-_I'm a CSE undergraduate at TKM College of Engineering, Kollam.
+_My name is Amal Nath and I'm a CSE undergraduate at TKM College of Engineering, Kollam.
 I like to code and design solutions to real world problems.
 I'm currently building a Flutter application for Referl.in.
 I've also made some projects in Android, JavaFX, etc. Kindly ping me if you want to know more about me._ 😉